BenHiramTaylor/PoloniexTradingBot/readme.md

 - You input an invalid Currency when asked.
 - You input an invalid Interval to trade.
 - You call an invalid API Command.
-- Your Prediction_Iterations is not a multiple of 100.
 - The account balance you are trying to AutoTrade is 0.
 - You kill the script or container manually. **(Be Warned, This will not close open trades.)**